zfaulhaber/Physics-graphing/README.md

 # Physics graphing
-Graphs projectile height relatave to time with rust and python
+Graphs projectile height relatave to x distance traveled with rust and python

-This was created with the idea of being able to graph the hight of a projectile relatave to time.
+This was created with the idea of being able to graph the hight of a projectile relatave to distance of x.

 <h3>For Running On MacOSX</h3>
 First, install the matplotlib library with<br><br>|pip3 install matplotlib<br><br>